 "If we do not, we will still go ahead with the court possibility to obtain that list," he said.

 A spokesman at UBS Canada could not immediately be reached for comment.

 So far, 96 Canadian UBS clients have volunteered to come clean with Canada.
 Of those, 32 have reached settlements, resulting in C$25 million ($24 million) in recovered taxes, Blackburn said.

-Blackburn also has a list of 110 names of people who allegedly used the trading arm of the country's top bank, Royal Bank of Canada, to avoid taxes by setting up accounts in Liechtenstein.
+Blackburn also has a list of about 110 names of people who allegedly set up accounts in Liechtenstein to avoid taxes in Canada, leading authorities to examine the accounts of certain clients of the trading arm of the country's top bank, Royal Bank of Canada, although the bank itself is not accused of any wrongdoing.
 Continued...